Tuuliayr/native-android-project/README.md

 - Turning locations on and off may cause the app hang for a while before weather data is shown again.
 - For location permission "always" and "never" are only recognized commands.

-## Screenshots
+## Usage

-- Demonstrating the functionalities of the app.
+- Demonstrating the functionalities of the app with screenshots.

 By pressing the "get random exercise" button user receives suggestions of different exercises.                    |  Exercise 1               |    Exercise 2
 :----------------------------------------------------------------------------------------------------------------:|:-------------------------:|:-------------------------: